fermyon/developer/content/cloud/serverless-ai.md

 ## FAQ

 - **How does Fermyon Serverless AI compare to OpenAI?
 In what situations am I better off using Fermyon Serverless AI?**
 With Fermyon Serverless AI, you don’t need to be worried about vendor lock-in.
 With Fermyon Serverless AI you can run your inferencing workloads locally with Spin or on your infrastructure of choice with Spin install.
-In fact, Fermyon Serverless AI is build using open source models that can be used completely outside the context of Spin in the case you decide to host your own infrastructure end to end.
+In fact, Fermyon Serverless AI is built using open source models that can be used completely outside the context of Spin in case you decide to host your own infrastructure end to end.

 - **Which specific model(s) is Fermyon Serverless AI using for inferencing? [i.e. 7B, 13B, 70B] Why was this model chosen?**
 Fermyon Serverless AI is using the 13B model for inferencing, both for `llama2-chat` and `codellama-instruct`, as it strikes an excellent balance of performance and accuracy.
 If you’re interested in another model, please share this feedback at [github.com/fermyon/feedback](github.com/fermyon/feedback).